binshops/laravel-blog/README.md

 ## Introduction

-This is [WebDevEtc's](https://webdevetc.com/) BlogEtc package.
 It has everything you need to quickly and easily add a blog to your laravel app.

-## FOR 5 MINUTE INSTALLATION GUIDE (with video guide), PLEASE VISIT [THE INSTALL GUIDE HERE](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide)
+## FOR 5 MINUTE INSTALLATION GUIDE (with video guide), PLEASE VISIT [THE INSTALL GUIDE HERE](https://hessam.binshops.com/blog-package-for-laravel/)

-[Install guide](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) • [Packagist](https://packagist.org/packages/webdevetc/blogetc) << MAKE SURE YOU FOLLOW THE INSTURCTIONS.
+[Install guide](https://hessam.binshops.com/blog-package-for-laravel/) • [Packagist](https://packagist.org/packages/hessam/laravel-blogger) << MAKE SURE YOU FOLLOW THE INSTURCTIONS.
 They're simple, but must be followed.

 ## Features